Marsh Racing: Busch Series

 For the 2002 season David Green, Tim Fedewa, and Dave Blaney drove the car at different points throughout the season.
 The team posted a best finish of 14th at Bristol with Fedewa driving.
-Unfortunately, the team suffered through four mechanical failures and three crashes throughout the season.
-Dave Blaney returned to the car for the 2003 season after working with the team late in the 2002 season.
+The team suffered through four mechanical failures and three crashes throughout the season.
+Blaney returned to the car for the 2003 season after working with the team late in the 2002 season.

 The team also switched to Ford from Chevrolet partway the 2003 season, with Blaney bringing support from Jasper Motorsports, the team he was driving for in Winston Cup at the time.
 Competing in ten events he managed six top 15 finishes with a best finish of 9th at Richmond.
 His best start during the season was a 4th at Chicagoland.

-In 2004, the team again started the year with Dave Blaney driving the No. 31 Whelen Engineering Ford, however after three races he was replaced with Todd Bodine.
-Bodine would give the car its best finish of the season when he finished 5th at Homestead-Miami, however the team only managed three top 20 finishes out of the eight races Marsh Racing competed in.
+In 2004, the team again started the year with Dave Blaney driving the No. 31 Whelen Engineering Ford; however, after three races he was replaced with Todd Bodine.
+Bodine would give the car its best finish of the season when he finished 5th at Homestead–Miami, however the team only managed three top 20 finishes out of the eight races Marsh Racing competed in.

 Dave Blaney returned the No. 31 team in 2005 and brought support from Richard Childress Racing as they switched back to Chevrolet.
 The team's best finish of the season came at Dover when Blaney finished 12th and the best start of the season came at Richmond where the team started 7th.